BabbleSim/ext_2G4_libPhyComv1/docs/README.md

 #### CCA procedure
 To better support systems with CCA, a new API is introduced.
-The device may do a seach for compabile modulations and/or an (average) energy measument.
+The device may do a search for compatible modulations and/or an (average) energy measurement.
 This is done periodically by looking for a compatible transmitter and simultaneously measuring the RRSI level.
 The device may also select to stop the measurement as soon as either the RSSI